 - National Diabetes Prevention Program (NDPP)

-Hospitals should encourage patients to seek care beyond their hospital stay by providing referrals to DSME and DPP programs.
-Ideally, the DSME and DPP programs will report back to the referring hospital.
+Hospitals should encourage patients to seek care beyond their hospital stay by providing referrals to DSMES and NDPP programs.
+Ideally, the DSMES and NDPP programs will report back to the referring hospital.

 Hospitals can make a significant impact on the health choices of their employees and patients by evaluating their food, beverage and physical environments to ensure that healthy options are easily accessible.
 The below resources include healthy hospital toolkits as well as case studies of hospitals improving their environments to better support the health of their employees and embody the mission of their organization.